dundd2/dundd2-Creative-Portfolio/readme.md

-# Creative Portfolio - Duncan Law
+# Duncan Law - Creative Portfolio

-A dynamic and interactive portfolio showcasing my creative works in video editing, UI/UX design, graphics, game development, and 3D modeling.
-This portfolio demonstrates my versatility in digital media creation and technical implementation.
+Welcome to my Creative Portfolio!
+This project showcases my work and skills as a Computing for Digital Media and Games student at the University of Sussex.
+The website features modern web technologies and interactive elements to create an engaging user experience.

 ## Live Demo
-Visit the Creative Portfolio at: [Creative Portfolio Link]
+Visit my portfolio at: [Creative Portfolio](https://dundd2.github.io/Creative-Portfolio/)

 ## Overview
-This creative portfolio highlights my work as a Computing for Digital Media and Games student at the University of Sussex, featuring various creative projects and technical implementations.
+This portfolio website serves as a digital representation of my capabilities and experiences in the field of computing.
+It highlights my passion for technology, game development, and multimedia production.

-## Key Features
+## Features

-### Interactive Design
+### Visual Elements & Animations
 - Dynamic theme switching with 8 preset color schemes
-- Dark/Light mode toggle with smooth transitions
-- Custom zoom control for better content viewing
-- Adjustable font size settings
-- Smooth scrolling navigation

-### Technical Implementation

-#### Frontend Technologies
-- HTML5
-- CSS3 (Advanced animations)
-- JavaScript (ES6+)
-- Intersection Observer API
-- Custom scroll animations

-#### Visual Effects
-- Parallax scrolling
-- Smooth fade-in animations
-- Interactive image galleries
-- Custom cursor effects
-- Dynamic background gradients

-#### Responsive Design
-- Mobile-first approach
-- Adaptive layouts
-- Touch-friendly interfaces
-- Responsive images and galleries
+-

-### WORKING ON (v0.5 )
-the setting is not showing and not working now after i click in to button

-video papa?

-fix text in the web page

-fix size of 3d model

-add this url to Portfolio Website and first web of dunc

-fix tags

-fix 3d logo url